20 Sights in La Paz, Bolivia (with Map and Images)

 Jardín Botánico Colaboradores de OpenStreetMap / CC BY-SA 4.0

-The Botanical Garden is a cultural institution of the city of La Paz, administered by the Municipal Company of Green Areas, Parks and Forestation (Emaverde) under the Municipal Autonomous Government of La Paz.
+The Botanical Garden is a cultural institution in the city of La Paz, managed by the Municipal Company of Green Areas, Parks and Forestry (EMAVERDE) dependent on the Autonomous Municipal Government of La Paz.

 Wikipedia: Jardín Botánico (La Paz) (ES), Website